光明山 | பிரைட் ஹில்

 Art in Transit: TBC

 Bright Hill MRT station will likely have four exits leading to ground level.
 More details will be confirmed closer to the opening of the station.
+More exits will be built in the future as part of the Cross Island Line station.

 - Public toilets at station concourse